sovrynn/ecdo/README.md

 Content (`README.md`) guidelines:
 - Ideally, these should consist of polished analysis about ONE topic instead of being used as messy notepads.
 Put unrefined ideas into `"TODO"` sections.
+- No need to fracture these up prematurely.
+Only when it helps.
 - When possible, add citations, links, backlinks, and hard copies of sources.

 Other guidelines: